ShareFacebook Twitter AddThis

 Aside from extending their shelf life, preserving lemons is a great way of adding another dimension of flavor to the zesty citrus fruit.
 When fresh, lemons are tart.
 But when preserved they gain tanginess and zing.

 So how can you transform fresh lemons into a preserved delicacy?
-Let Fine Dining Lovers guide you step by step.
+Let Fine Dining Lovers guide you step by step teaching you how to preserve lemons.

 In order to preserve lemons, you will be using the drying method.
 This will involve covering the lemons in salt, which will draw out their moisture.
 This evaporation concentrates flavor in the essential oils found in the lemon skin.